gkhays/learnlanguages/README.md

 ![Subtitles](images/subtitles.png)

 Once we have the subtitles, they must be aggregated and transformed to get to the final product.
-I used the script from the article above, with the miniscule addition of the `-a` or `--binary-files=text` switch to `grep` due to some subtitle transcriptions of lesser quality containing unexpected characters and encoding.
+I used the script from the article above, with the miniscule addition of the `-a` or `--binary-files=text` switch to `grep` due to some subtitle transcriptions of lesser quality, containing unexpected characters and encoding.
 This switch tells `grep` to treat binary files as text, which isn't really the case, as I can visually inspect some of the files and see they contain Spanish.

 ![Poor Quality](images/poor-qual-subtitle.png)

+As in the original, I left each of the steps on a separate line for readibility.

 ```bash
 #!/bin/bash